Maikel Garcia Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cardinals pitching staff ranks 16th in the league.
+- The 8.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 15th in MLB.

-- The Cardinals' 4.27 team ERA ranks 16th among all league pitching staffs.
+- The Cardinals have a 4.32 team ERA that ranks 17th among all league pitching staffs.

-- Cardinals pitchers combine to allow 56 home runs (one per game), the ninth-fewest in baseball.
+- Cardinals pitchers combine to allow 58 home runs (one per game), the 10th-fewest in baseball.

-- Wainwright (2-0) gets the starting nod for the Cardinals in his fifth start of the season.
-He's put together a 6.33 ERA in 21 1/3 innings pitched, with 10 strikeouts.
+- Mikolas gets the start for the Cardinals, his 12th of the season.
+He is 3-1 with a 4.23 ERA and 48 strikeouts in 61 2/3 innings pitched.

-- In his last time out on Tuesday against the Cincinnati Reds, the righty tossed 5 2/3 innings, allowing five earned runs while surrendering eight hits.
+- In his most recent appearance on Thursday, the righty tossed seven scoreless innings against the Cincinnati Reds while surrendering five hits.

-- The 41-year-old has amassed an ERA of 6.33, with 4.2 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.